AdobeDocs/commerce-cloud-service.en/help/cloud-guide/monitor/investigate-performance.md

       >[!NOTE]
       >
-      >If the Managed Alerts for Adobe Commerce policy is not available, see [Managed Alerts for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/managed-alerts/managed-alerts-for-magento-commerce.html) in the _Adobe Commerce Help Center_.
+      >If the _Managed Alerts for Adobe Commerce_ policy is not available, see [Managed Alerts for Adobe Commerce](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/support-tools/managed-alerts/managed-alerts-for-magento-commerce.html) in the _Adobe Commerce Help Center_.

-1. Click the **Alert conditions** tab to review the alert conditions defined in the policy.
+1. Click the **[!UICONTROL Alert conditions]** tab to review the alert conditions defined in the policy.

 ## Create alert policies